Serve velvety sautéed mushrooms over pasta, with steak or chicken, or as wonderful topping for crostini.

 - Fresh Thyme: The flavor of the thyme complements the wine and garlic perfectly.
 You could also use dried thyme if that’s all you have.
 Use half as much dry herbs as you would fresh.

 Mushrooms pair really well with wine.
 A dry fruity red like Pinot Noir or Zinfandel complements the earthy forest flavor of mushrooms.
-A barrel aged white, such as Chardonnay or Viognier, would go great with the buttery flavor of these sautéed mushrooms.
-Sparkling wine is good, too, and some of the craft beers, particularly the darker varieties, would be fabulous, too.
+A barrel aged white, such as Chardonnay or Viognier, goes great with the buttery flavor of these sautéed mushrooms.
+Sparkling wine is good, too, and some of the craft beers, particularly the darker varieties, are fabulous, too.
 Field and Forest Products has a great guide for pairing wines with different foods.

 Beyond eating these mushrooms straight from the pan, there are tons of ways to add them to your menu.
 Try them as a side with a juicy grilled steak or pork tenderloin, or this balsamic marinated chicken.
 Make sautéed mushrooms to top pasta or Parmesan herb spaghetti squash.
 Top crostini with a smear of goat cheese and a spoonful of sautéed mushrooms.
 Mushrooms are great on baked potatoes, too.